 Understanding Adult ADHD

-Dr Marinus Klijnsma, Consultant Psychiatrist from Priory Hospital Chelmsford gives an overview of Adult ADHD
+Dr Marinus Klijnsma, Consultant Psychiatrist at Priory Hospital Chelmsford, gives an overview of adult ADHD

 What is ADHD?

 Attention deficit hyperactivity disorder (ADHD) is a common disorder with approximately 3 to 4% of primary school children being affected and 1% of adults.
 Hopefully, ADHD would have been picked up during school years but this is not always the case.
 Not infrequently, adults become aware that they might have this condition when their child is diagnosed with ADHD, or relatives or friends recognise symptoms and bring it to their attention.

 As to what causes ADHD, there is not a conclusive answer.
 We know that it tends to run in families but it is also known that a significant number of children who have this condition, ‘grow out of it’.
 It seems to be a condition of the brain rather than a condition you pick up due to difficulties in your life.
 For that reason, symptoms have to be present from childhood onwards for a diagnosis to be made.